tsmacdonald/tsmacdonald.github.io/source/bio.markdown

 Tavern, countless Scottish country dances, The National Centre of Excellence in Traditional Music on the West Coast of Scotland, WQXR classical radio, BBC Scotland's *Take the Floor*, and beyond.
-In 2015 he formed a period-instrument Scottish fiddle duo with with [Jeremy Ward](http://www.jeremydavidward.com), and they now perform regularly all over Chicago, the US, and the world.
+In 2015 he formed a period-instrument Scottish fiddle duo with bass violinist [Jeremy Ward](http://www.jeremydavidward.com), and they now perform regularly all over Chicago, the US, and the world.